Information for Health Professionals

 For a baby going for a private funeral or private cremation outside of KEMH – NCC Form 4.

 No, it is always the parent’s choice.
 A non-coronial post-mortem examination can only be carried out with parental consent.
-Parents do have the right to request a post-mortem examination if one is not offered.

 For a baby having a KEMH cremation – NCC Form 3.